german-sv/comsys19/README.md

 ## Note
 The project is undergoing continuous modifications.
-For any issue please contact german.sviridov{::at::}polito{::dot::}it
+In case of any issue please open a topic here ot contact german.sviridov{::at::}polito{::dot::}it